AlanSalcedo/PhD_Book/40616396aaa0235a17fdec54a53790e6f85e44d1/_sources/log/2023/Aug23.md

 ## Summary

-1. Updated A1 simulations to use Chiba's antenna model and put files on [GitHub](https://github.com/AlanSalcedo/A1_simulations) to facilitate their use by other people.
+1. **ARA 5-Station Analysis:** Updated A1 simulations to use Chiba's antenna model and put files on [GitHub](https://github.com/AlanSalcedo/A1_simulations) to facilitate their use by other people.

+2. **GENETIS Building:** Made straightened bicone model 2.5 mm thick and made of ABS plastic using Fusion 360 by recommendation of people from CART.

+---

 ### ARA 5-Station Analysis: A1 Simulations